-Where parking is not permitted within the compound by a society, the residents will have to pay commercial rates for on-street parking.
-Where the buildings do not have provision within the compound, some concessions could be permitted for night time parking, but day time parking charges will be at commercial rates in keeping the residential colonies cleaner and more liveable.

-In case of existing old residential areas, efforts will be made to discour- In case parking.
-Only 1 ECS will be permitted per household and age on street parking.
-Only 1 ECS will be permitted per household and age on swill be charged.
-Open/vacant land (wherever available) will be the same will be charged. bught for developing a pay and park system by the SMC so that dditional space is made available specifically for households that rewire more than 1 ECS in the old city areas.
-Parking near Commercial areas here will be a need for parking space at such ocations.
+- Where parking is not permitted within the compound by a society, the residents will have to pay commercial rates for on-street parking.
+Where the buildings do not have provision within the compound, some concessions could be permitted for night time parking, but day time parking charges will be at commercial rates in keeping the residential colonies cleaner and more liveable. - In case of existing old residential areas, efforts will be made to discourage on street parking.
+Only 1 ECS will be permitted per household and the same will be charged.
+Open/vacant land (wherever available) will be sought for developing a pay and park system by the SMC so that additional space is made available specifically for households that require more than the old city areas.

+b) Parking near Commercial areas

+- There will be a need for parking space at such locations.
 Further, markets attract short, medium and long duration parking.
-Shoppers will need short term parking and shop-Owners will need long duration parking.

-The parking rates would be reflective of economic costs of the land, the size of the vehicle and the levels of congestion in the area;

-Depending on the space available and the capacity required, decisions would be taken with regard to the technology to be used for off street parking.
+Shoppers will need short term parking and shop-owners will need long duration parking. - The parking rates would be reflective of economic costs of the land, the size of the vehicle and the levels of congestion in the area; - Depending on the space available and the capacity required, decisions would be taken with regard to the technology to be used for off street parking.
 In doing so, it is necessary to have open spaces for a healthy living and not allow all such spaces to be occupied by parked motor vehicles.